LEED

 Leadership in Energy and Environmental Design - The Martha

-The Martha is pursuing LEED for Homes certification at a Gold level!
+The Martha is LEED Certified!
 LEED stands for Leadership in Energy and Environmental Design.
 LEED for Homes is a voluntary third-party certification system that promotes the design and construction of high-performance green homes.

 - LEED homes are safer, healthier, more comfortable and more durable.